 Of course, the next iteration is the self-driving car.
 Slowly, but surely we will become more accustomed to multiple safety services assisting the driver.
 For now, it’s just the basics, like parking sensors and lane departure warnings – pretty passive systems.
 Premium cars are already going a step further however and can drive on the highway by themselves.
 Technically a lot is possible already, but the legislation is still lacking a little.
 Still, many trials are in the pipeline.
 The speed with which these developments follow each other seems to slow down, but it’s just a matter of a couple of things coming together in terms of technology and regulations before the process will really speed up.

 Multimodal travel and the fact that people value possession less than use are the two main ingredients for the change in mobility.
 But what will that actually look like?
 To get a good sense of the mobility landscape, it’s a good idea to list all players within the field:

 - We all use the same infrastructure, whether it consists of roads or railways.

-- Then, there’s the means of transportation, the mobility pods.
-These can be used by one person (bicycle), several people for private use (car, taxi) and several people for shared use (bus, train, etc.).
+- Then, there are the means of transportation, the mobility pods.
+These can be used by one person (bicycle), several people for private use (car, taxi), and several people for shared use (bus, train, etc.).

 - As long as not everything is self-driving yet, the driver still plays an important role.
 The driver can be you, but it can also be the Uber driver or the guy operating your train or subway.